CHAOS THEORY.

 Chaos Theory uses the arts to connect community members who have been impacted by the cycle of violence with stakeholders, policy makers, and the public.

-We believe the arts are uniquely positioned to facilitate reflection and engagement, shift hearts and minds, dismantle harmful stigmas, and to inspire vital public dialogue—with the voices of those impacted leading the conversation.
+We believe the arts are uniquely positioned to facilitate reflection and engagement, shift hearts and minds, raise awareness, dismantle deeply entrenched stigma, and to inspire vital public dialogue—led by the true experts: those who have lived it.

 Chaos Theory facilitates a platform for community members to lead the way forward in reimagining what is possible—to work with stakeholders, policy makers, and experts to find new ways of innovating the system in order to pave a better way for their children.